0x80/firestore-facade/README.md

 - [firestore-facade](./packages/facade/README.md) The Firestore Facade API for Node.js
 - [firestore-facade-cli](./packages/cli/README.md) The command-line tool
-  required to generate the custom facade code based on your configuration.
+  required to generate the custom facade code based on your configuration

 ## Apps